jeremyneveu/m2-npac-grac/chapters/en/06_supernovae.md

 The main information available on a Type Ia supernova is therefore its light curve, i.e., the temporal sequence of luminous fluxes, measured by a telescope with different band-pass filters equipping the telescope's camera [](#fig:courbeslumiere).

-It is therefore necessary to define an instant to compare the brightness of standard candles and a reference filter.
+It is therefore necessary to define an instant at which to compare the brightness of standard candles and a reference filter.
 For practical reasons, we use the magnitudes at maximum emission as a reference.
-For historical reasons, we use the Johnson B band as a reference filter.
-The magnitude of the maximum luminosity of a Type Ia supernova observed in B band is therefore used as a standard candle, or at least standardizable.
+For historical reasons, we use the Johnson B band as a reference filter. **The magnitude of the maximum luminosity of a Type Ia supernova observed in the B band is therefore used as a standard candle, or at least as standardizable.**

 :::{note} Photometric systems